-3. Fourier transform.
+- 3. Fourier transform.
 Now Fourier transform your data.
-(Don't worry about any of the details of computing a spectrum for this exercise-just Fourier transform.)
-Plot the real and imaginary parts of the Fourier transform.
+(Don't worry about any of the details of computing a spectrum for this exercise-just Fourier transform.) - a Plot the real and imaginary parts of the Fourier transform.
 Find the peaks.
 What frequencies correspond to these peaks?
-Are they what you'd expect based on the known tidal frequencies?
-Now use the Fourier coefficients to identify the mean pressure and the amplitudes of the major peaks.
-(Hint: to determine the amplitudes of the oscillatory modes, you'll need to multiply by a factor of 2 to account for both the positive and negative frequencies.)
-Do these spectral peaks align with the results from the least-squares fit?
-Is there anything you could do to further check your results?
+Are they what you'd expect based on the known tidal frequencies? - b Now use the Fourier coefficients to identify the mean pressure and the amplitudes of the major peaks.
+(Hint: to determine the amplitudes of the oscillatory modes, you'll need to multiply by a factor of 2 to account for both the positive and negative frequencies.) - c Do these spectral peaks align with the results from the least-squares fit?
+Is there anything you could do to further check your results? - d Now plot the spectral energy (based on the squared magnitude of the Fourier coefficients) as a function of frequency.
+Is the spectrum red, white, or blue?